 Whether or not a student has a diagnosis is irrelevant to the salient fact that our public education system is required to meet the needs and learning challenges of every student.
 To do so is to understand the specific challenge.
 And, for a struggling student to find success, teachers’ efforts need parental support at home.

-One mother told me how she makes a concerted effort in the beginning of each school year to explain her child’s specific learning challenges to each teacher.
+One mother told me how she makes a concerted effort at the beginning of each school year to explain her child’s specific learning challenges to each teacher.
 Her child is very bright, an avid reader and always scores exceptionally well on standardized tests.
 Every year, teachers assure her that they understand issues around her child’s ADHD diagnosis.
 But without fail, by the first quarter of every semester, her child becomes overwhelmed largely due to organizational challenges.
 Her child loses track of assignments, and if completed, fails to turn them in.
 The teachers infrequently accommodate this student’s needs by allotting extensions or any other assistance.
 Even after this mother explains her child’s diagnosis, the teachers insist that “requirements are very clearly outlined,” and “your child is capable of the work.”
 As good as our district teachers are, public schools have more workload than any person should be required to manage including providing accommodations.
-As a result, this mother’s student becomes depressed and experiences anxiety symptoms resulting from the stress of school, despite an obvious aptitude registered in testing, in-class discussions and in-class essays.
+As a result, this mother’s student becomes depressed and experiences anxiety symptoms resulting from the stress of school, despite an obvious aptitude registered in testing, in-class discussions and for in-class essays.
 This mother has come to realize that despite all good intentions, most teachers and the public school system don’t understand ADHD or how to help a struggling student overcome challenges the unfocused brain presents.

 Why does the education system need to improve accommodations for atypical learners?
-Because students who struggle to focus and stay on task often fall behind in their work.
+Because students who struggle to focus and stay on-task often fall behind in their work.
 A student with slow processing speed is still thinking about the first idea a teacher presented while the class has moved on to other more complex ideas.
 These students begin to feel lost and incapable when in fact they simply lack support and tools.
 They begin to believe they are “lazy” because this is what they hear from teachers and sometimes their uninformed parents.
 Feeling “dumb” in the classroom of peers can lead to low self-esteem and later depression and risk-taking behavior.

 Tips for parents of students with learning and focusing challenges: